Aircloak/aircloak/air/docs/content/ops/configuration.md

 The `lcf_buckets_aggregation_limit` is optional and controls the maximum number of columns for which partial aggregation of low-count filtered rows is done.
 The default value is 3.
 This setting can be overridden per data-source.
 More details can be found in the [Low-count filtering](../sql/query-results.md#low-count-filtering) section.

+The `max_parallel_queries` field is optional and controls the maximum number of queries that the cloak will run simultaneously.
+If this setting is not provided, the query parallelism is unbounded.

 ### Data source configuration